-A Methane gas cloud simulation target, abbreviated "ST", (P/N A1604800300) is available from CI Systems.
+A Methane gas cloud simulation target abbreviated "ST", (P/N A1604800300) is available from CI Systems.

 Use the ST to demonstrate and test MetCam.
 It simulates a high path-concentration (>200% LEL.M) Methane cloud.
-This short application note describes the proper use of this item.
+This short application note describes the proper use of this simulator.

-The purpose of the ST is to trigger a safety alarm on MetCam.
+The purpose of the ST is to trigger a safety/emissions alarm on MetCam.

 MetCam safety alarm levels are set to values that represent a dangerous Methane cloud.
 The definition of "dangerous" includes three main parameters - cloud density, cloud size and cloud persistence.
+MetCam emission alarms are triggered when a user-set threshold is exceeded.